 Logbook loans aren’t normal bank loans at all – legally they are “Bills of Sale” – when you take one out you are actually selling your car to the lender.
 If you miss a payment, the lender can take your car without even going to court first.
 If you depend on your car to get to work or if you are disabled, this means you are in a very vulnerable position.

 You can’t get help to set up an affordable monthly payment if things go wrong – with logbook loans you are trapped into the high payments or you will lose your car.

-In summer 2017 the government has announced it is introducing legislation to try to tackle some of these problems, but that won’t law for a while yet.
-In the meanwhile, logbook loans should be avoided if at all possible!
+In summer 2017 the government announced it was introducing legislation to try to tackle some of these problems, but in May 2018 it dropped the proposed Bill, even though it had all-party support.

 Guarantor loans are expanding rapidly as it becomes harder to get payday loans.
 Amigo is a major provider of guarantor loans in Britain, with extensive advertising on daytime TV aimed at people with poor credit ratings.
-New lenders such as Georges Blanco and Buddy Loans have set up, and other lenders have established new products, such as Provident’s Glo.
+Other lenders include Georges Blanco, Buddy Loans and Bamboo.

 These guarantor lenders love to say how much lower their interest rates are than payday loans.
 But as Money Saving Expert Martin Lewis points out, “comparing yourself with the market’s dirtiest, doesn’t make you clean.”